 I don’t have a doubt that you will get the form down really quickly.
 It is not really complicated.
 Simply try the movement and use a lighter band in the beginning before going heavy.
 In addition, make sure to implement the following form tips to get the perfect leg press.

 Nail The Exercise Form!

-⓶ Press Forward Not Up – Don’t make the mistake and extend your legs towards the ceiling and not forward.
-This will give you way less resistance in the end position of the leg press and will also bring you in a less stable position
+⓶ Press Forward Not Up – Don’t make the mistake and extend your leg towards the ceiling and not forward.
+This will give you way less resistance in the end position of the leg press and will also bring you in a less stable position.

 ⓷ Brace Your Core – Actively brace your core.
 This means brace your abs and lower back muscles for more stability.
 In addition, this will give you the ability to move more resistance and therefore give you better results.